 It's often worth checking the same areas again from late winter through early spring.
 You might just find a shed in the same trail that you walked through just days or weeks earlier.
 Time in the woods can pay off, and it's fun too!.

-Tips For Finding Sheds
+Three Tips For Finding Antler Sheds:

 - Hiking through the woods after a light snow will make it easier to find deer tracks, trails and bedding areas.
 Deer are creatures of habit, and will travel through the same areas in search of food and shelter from the weather.